 And why is that?
 Why is it that you can’t indulge in a Chocolate Silk Pie or cookie dough without battling extreme fear and paranoia?

-In our modern food system, the hens who lay our countries eggs are confined in tight quarters under deplorable conditions which compromises their health and causes them to harbor diseases such as salmonella which can be passed on to humans who partake of undercooked eggs.
+In our modern food system, the hens who lay our countries eggs are confined in tight quarters under deplorable conditions.
+This compromises their health and causes them to harbor diseases such as salmonella which can be passed on to humans who partake of undercooked eggs.

-However, our wise Creator, has put in place a system of checks and balances whereby each egg a hen lays is perfectly protected from external invading forces (such as salmonella bacteria) for the sake of the potentially developing life within.
+However, our wise Creator has put in place a system of checks and balances whereby each egg a hen lays is perfectly protected from external invading forces (such as salmonella bacteria) for the sake of the potentially developing life within.
 A fact which also happens to protect the eater of the egg from the bacteria as well.
-Where the problem comes in is with the meddling hands of man who in our current quest for uniformity in the food we eat are washing that protective coating (called bloom) off of the egg after it was laid, opening the invisible pores in the shell to admit harmful bacteria (and also hasten the spoiling of the egg, ironically.)
+The problem is with the meddling hands of man.
+In our current quest for uniformity in the food we eat are washing that protective coating (called bloom) off of the egg after it was laid.
+This opens the invisible pores in the shell to admit harmful bacteria.
+Ironically, it also hastens the spoiling of the egg.

 Many natural barriers help prevent bacteria from entering eggs.
 The “bloom” or “cuticle,” a gelatinous covering that dries after the egg emerges from the hen, helps seal the pores in the shell, reducing moisture loss and bacterial penetration.
 The many egg membranes also help prevent the passage of bacteria.
 The shell membranes contain lysozyme, an enzyme that helps prevent bacterial infection.
 The egg white discourages bacterial growth because it is alkaline and binds nutrients in a form that bacteria can’t use, and the thick white discourages the movement of bacteria.
 As the egg ages, the white thins and the yolk membrane weakens, enabling bacteria to reach the nutrient-dense yolk, where they can grow over time if the egg is kept warm.
 In a clean, fresh shell egg, internal contamination rarely occurs.- Source